Upminster Windmill

 Upminster Windmill is a Grade II* listed smock mill located in Upminster in the London Borough of Havering, England.
 It was formerly known as Abraham's Mill and was in Essex when built.
-It has been restored and is a museum open to the public at selected times.
+Between 2016 and 2023 the mill was restored to working order and a visitor centre was constructed.
+The mill and visitor centre are open to the public at selected times.

 History

 Although there had been a windmill in Upminster since at least 1768, this mill was built for James Nokes of Hunt's Farm in Corbets Tey Road in 1803 on land transferred from Bridge House Farm which was owned by his brother William.
 It had four Common sails and drove three pairs of millstones.
 A steam engine was added early in 1811 driving two pairs of millstones, an action which increased the rateable value of the mill from £30 to £77.
 A fourth pair of millstones was added to the mill.
 James Nokes died in 1838 and the mill passed to his son Thomas.
 A fifth pair of millstones had been added by 1849 when Thomas Nokes was bankrupt.
 By 1856 the mill was driving six pairs of millstones by wind and steam.
 Thomas Abraham purchased the mill in 1857, having previously been in the employ of Nokes at both West Thurrock windmill and Upminster.
 He had also been in business at a steam mill in Navestock for the previous two years.
-In 1876, the Upright Shaft was broken in an accident at the mill.
+In 1876, the upright shaft was broken in an accident at the mill.
 It was repaired with a cast-iron coupling.